How to Untangle Long, Fine Hair: Best Tips for Detangling Matted Hair

 Fine hair, as with all hair types, comes with its pros and cons.
 It bleaches beautifully in the sun for natural summer highlights and offers a care-free, windswept look.
-It's easy to straighten and curl, easy to dye, but also easy to damage.
+It's easy to straighten and curl, and easy to dye, but it's also easy to damage.

 The Cons of Having Fine Hair